 This report is prepared in cooperation with the local law enforcement agencies and the Office of Student Affairs.
 Campus crime, arrest, and disciplinary referral statistics include those reported to the CAU Department of Public Safety, designated campus officials, and local law enforcement agencies.
 Each year notifications are made to all enrolled students, faculty, and staff providing information on how to access CAU's Annual Security and Fire Safety Report online or request a printed copy from the Office of Student Affairs.
-Physical copies of this report are available at the Office of Student Affairs located in Suite 250 of the Student Center or the Department of Public Safety located at the Tanner Turner Building.
+Physical copies of this report are available at the Office of Student Affairs located in Suite 250 of the Student Center or the Department of Public Safety located at the Tanner Turner Building or contact Public Safety at 404-880-8623.